 Initial Ring Time, time in seconds to ring the primary extension before calling to the members on the follow-me list.

-Ring Time, is the time that the phone will be allowed to ring, without being answered, before continuing to an alternative destination.
+Ring Time, this is the time that the phone will be allowed to ring, without being answered, before continuing to an alternative destination.

-Ring Strategy, Define the strategy to ring this.
+Ring Strategy, here you define the strategy to ring this list.